Summer is quickly fading and I feel like I’m among the minority when I say I’m not excited school is starting soon.

 But despite all of this, I STILL love Summer and I’m sad it’s ending…..

 When I was a new mom, with only my less than a year old firstborn, I remember another mom with older kids remarking to me, “Eighteen Summers is just not enough.
 Your kids are only home for 18 Summers and then they’re gone.
 I mean, just gone,” as she snapped her fingers and threw her hands in the air.

-I nodded my head and tried to look sympathetic as she went on about time flying and the woes of kids growing up too fast.
+I nodded my head and tried to look sympathetic as she went on about time flying and the heartbreak of kids growing up too fast.

 Fast forward 12 years.

-And perhaps I’m feeling more sentimental than usual this year because my oldest will turn 13 this month.
+I know this because my oldest turns 13 this month.

 13, an official teenager, I’ll be the mother of a TEENAGER!